Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

  <br> <br> <br>

 <!--
-comment not used in the browser
+comment not used in the browser.
+Note: The two forward slashes at the end of comment line (//) is the JavaScript comment symbol.
+This prevents JavaScript from executing the --> tag.
 //-->

 # Excel -> C++ Array -> Matrix Panel for Android Galaxy LED Cover Icon project